Rinitj/Retail-Profitability-and-Business-Analytics/README.md

 ## 🎯 Business Questions Addressed

-To drive actionable strategy, this analysis was structured around four high-stakes business questions:
+To drive actionable strategy, this analysis was structured around four core business questions:

 1. **The Revenue vs. Profit Paradox:** Which product categories generate massive sales volume but fail to deliver meaningful net profit?
 2. **The Discount Tipping Point:** At what specific discount percentage do transactions cross from profitable to value-destroying?